valerio-bozzolan/suckless-php/README.md

-# Boz PHP - Another PHP Framework
+# SucklessPHP - Another PHP framework that sucks less

 This framework is my laser cannon that I used to develope dozen of very-different Content Management Systems made from scratch.

 Note that I very often deprecate and kill stuff depending on how I feel in the morning.